Skip to main content

 Magnesium

 This is often used as a natural, gentle laxative, to soften the stool and relieve occasional constipation, and is included in many over-the-counter constipation remedies.
-Research also suggests taking magnesium in supplement form can relieve occasional constipation.
+Research also suggests taking magnesium supplements can relieve occasional constipation.

 Peppermint oil